Long's Expedition of 1820: Oklahoma to Fort Smith, Arkansas

-Long led ten men, including botanist Edwin James, south and east into Oklahoma and Texas, they traveled along the Canadian River, mistaking it for the Red River.
+Long led ten men, including botanist Edwin James, south and east into the areas of the future states of Oklahoma and Texas.
+They traveled along the Canadian River, mistaking it for the Red River.
 They met up with a band of Kiowa Apaches on August 11 and camped with them.
 It may have been the first recorded contact on the Llano Estacado of White Americans and Kiowa Apaches.
 They did not meet up with any other Native Americans on the rest of the trip.

 Having run out of food, the men hunted for deer and buffalo, but there were not sufficient resources that summer to adequately feed them.
 Therefore, they ate owl, badger, skunk, and horse meat.
 The climate was difficult—with high temperatures, no shade, and drought—and they often went without water for 24 hours.
 The water in streams was often undrinkable due to low water levels and the presence of horse manure and sand.
 They also suffered from biting insects.
 The two groups of men met up at Fort Smith (Arkansas) on September 13.
 During the expedition, the team met up with Arapaho, Cheyenne, Comanche, and Kiowa people in Colorado and Oklahoma.